-The UMA school board creates, sets and manages district policy, is responsible for district finance and its oversight, as well as the overall oversight of academic performance.
+The Ubah Academy school board creates, sets and manages district policy, is responsible for district finance and its oversight, as well as the overall oversight of academic performance.
 The school board delegates to the district Director and administrative team the responsibility of everyday operational procedures.
-HR functions such as employment, employment law (state and federal), background checks, employee files, staff attendance, maintaining employee files, and facilitating benefits are delegated to the Human Resource Manager.
+HR functions such as employment, employment law (state and federal), background checks, employee files, staff attendance, maintaining employee files, and facilitating benefits are out-sourced to a contract Human Resource Manager, as are Information Technology functions.

-Ubah Academy Organizational Chart 2022-23
+Ubah Medical Academy Organizational Chart 2023-24